dhirajpatnaik16297/IMG-TXT-Generative-Adversarial-Network/README.md

 ##Please click on the image for a larger view

 Programming language used: python 3.5

 Libraries used: tensorflow 1.4,
                 numpy, matplotlib and picckle

-Following is the GIF of the training model generated images of handwritten digits